acm-ndsu/Byte-le-2025/docs/getting_started.rst

 Tournament Structure
 ====================

-Each pairing of teams will have two games against each other.
-After one game, both teams will switch countries affiliations (i.e., if first with :purple:`Turpis`, will next be :gold:`Uroda`).
+Each pairing of teams will have one game against each other.
 The points gained from both games will be added to those teams' total points in the tournament.

 For more information on tournament structure and scoring, please visit :doc:`scoring`.